yehudasa/rgw-object-broker/README.md

   Instead, when a *ServiceInstanceCredential* is created in the Service Catalog API Server, it triggers a request to the Broker for authentication and coordinate information.
   Once a response is received, the sensitive information is stored in a *Secret* in the same namespace as the *ServiceInstanceCredential*.

-### What It Does
+### What the CNS Object Broker Does
-This broker implements [OpenServiceBroker](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md) methods for creating, connecting to, and destroying object buckets.
+This broker implements [Open Service Broker](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md) methods for creating, connecting to, and destroying
+S3 buckets.
 - For each new *ServiceInstance*, a new, uniquely named bucket is created.
 - For each new *ServiceInstanceCredential*, a Secret is generated with the coordinates and credentials of the *ServiceInstance's* associated bucket.